Kladno: Transport

 Kladno is located at a railway junction.
 It lies on the railway lines Prague–Kralupy nad Vltavou and Kladno–Rakovník.
-The city is served by six stations ans stops.
+The city is served by six stations and stops.

 Sport

-The city known as the home of many internationally known ice hockey players, such as Jaromír Jágr or Tomáš Plekanec.
-Its ice hockey club is Rytíři Kladno, which was successful in the past and is connected with many famous players of Czech ice hockey history, including 1998 Olympic gold medalists Jaromír Jágr, Pavel Patera, Martin Procházka, Libor Procházka and Milan Hnilička.
-The club plays in the top tier again, with Jaromír Jágr as its owner and president.
+The city is known as the home of many internationally known ice hockey players, such as Jaromír Jágr and Tomáš Plekanec.
+Its ice hockey club, Rytíři Kladno, was successful in the past and is connected with many famous players of Czech ice hockey history, including 1998 Olympic gold medalists Jaromír Jágr, Pavel Patera, Martin Procházka, Libor Procházka and Milan Hnilička.
+The club plays in the top tier, with Jaromír Jágr as its owner and president.

-The local football club SK Kladno played in the Czech First League in 2006–2010, but since 2013 it plays in the fourth tier.
+Kladno is home to the football club SK Kladno, which plays its matches at the Stadion Františka Kloze stadium.
+The club played in the Czech First League in 2006–2010, but since 2013 has played in amateur tiers.

+The city hosts various athletic events including the TNT – Fortuna Meeting in June, and the Kladno Marathon in September each year.

 Sights

 The Kladno Castle was originally a Gothic fortress, rebuilt in the Renaissance style in the 1560s, then completely rebuilt into a Baroque castle in 1737–1740 by the architect Kilian Ignaz Dientzenhofer.
 Today it houses a museum and gallery.
 Next to the castle is a castle park with a beararium built in 2001.

 There are several major landmarks of Kladno on the Starosty Pavla Square.
-The Church of the Assumption of the Virgin Mary was built in the Neoromanesque style in 1897–1899.
+The Church of the Assumption of the Virgin Mary was built in the Neo-Romanesque style in 1897–1899.
 It was built on the site of a Gothic church from the 1350s.
-The city hall is a Neorenaissance house, which was built in 1897–1898.
+The city hall is a Neo-Renaissance house, which was built in 1897–1898.
 The Marian sculpture group was created according to the design by K. I. Dietzenhofer in 1739–1741.
 This late Baroque columns stands on the site where the pillory used to be.
 Notable is also the Archdeaconry building, originally a rectory built in 1804–1807.

 The Chapel of Saint Florian is a significant Baroque chapel.
 It is the last project of K. I. Dietzenhofer before his death.
 The construction started in 1751 and after being interrupted, it was completed in 1827.

-The former synagogue is a Neorenaissance building from 1884.
+The former synagogue is a Neo-Renaissance building from 1884.
 Today it serves as a prayer house of the Czechoslovak Hussite Church.

 There are four churches in the local parts of Kladno.
 The Church of Saint John the Baptist in Dubí was originally a Gothic church, first documented in 1352.
 In 1861, it was rebuilt into its current form with a Neogothic tower.
 It is a pilgrimage site.
 The Church of Saint Nicholas in Vrapice was a Romanesque rotunda from the early 13th century, rebuilt in the Gothic style around 1400.
 It was then rebuilt and extended in 1858.
 The Church of Saint Wenceslaus in Rozdělov is modern, built in 1925–1927.
 The Church of Saint Nicholas in Švermov, built in 1912–1913, is a mixture of Art Nouveau and Modernism.